GarrettLab/NetworkWorkshopAPS2024/README.md

 ## Content of the workshop:
 ### 1. Introduction to workshop and introductions by Karen Garrett

--Introducing the workshop and teachers
+- Introducing the workshop and teachers

--Introductions by workshop participants
+- Introductions by workshop participants

 ### 2. Introduction to Networks by Aaron Plex Sulá